charlwillia6/ember-craft-repository/README.md

-# Ember OSF Dashboard
+# Ember Craft Dashboard

-This project is for creating a Ember Dashboard on top of [OSF](http://osf.io).
-Semantic-UI has been added to the dependencies and installs with bower.
+This project is for creating a Ember Dashboard for the DARPA Craft repository on top of [OSF](http://osf.io).

 ## Prerequisites